TheFoxKD/flac-to-apple-music-converter/README.md

 # FLAC to Apple Music Compatible Format Converter

-This project is a Python-based tool for converting FLAC audio files to formats compatible with Apple Music, such as MP3, AAC, or ALAC.
+This project is a Python-based tool for converting FLAC audio files to formats compatible with Apple Music, such as MP3.
 It provides both a command-line interface and a graphical user interface for ease of use.

 ## Features

-- Convert FLAC files to MP3, AAC, or ALAC formats
+- Convert FLAC files to MP3
 - Batch conversion of entire directories
 - Graphical user interface for easy file and format selection
+- Preserve metadata and album artwork during conversion
+- Multi-threaded processing for faster conversions
-- Logging for both audit and diagnostic purposes
+- Comprehensive logging for both audit and diagnostic purposes
-- Error handling and reporting
+- Robust error handling and reporting

 ## Installation